Leaders in Medicine to be Honored at 2025 Commencement

 Wruble served in the United States Army Medical Corps, including a tour as a general medical officer at the 43rd MASH in Camp Humphreys, South Korea.
 She completed her internship and diagnostic radiology residency at Walter Reed Army Medical Center in Washington, D.C.
 Wruble retired from the Army with the rank of major.

 She serves on the National Cancer Institute’s editorial board for cancer screening and prevention, which critically evaluates medical literature and maintains evidence-based, up-to-date summaries on cancer screening and prevention for healthcare professionals and patients.
 Additionally, Wruble has worked to enrich radiology teaching in underserved countries.
 She has contributed substantial time teaching and mentoring residents at Kilimanjaro Christian Medical Center in Moshi, Tanzania.
-She has also developed unique teaching techniques for medical residents and founded GlobalMedEd.
+She has also developed unique teaching techniques for medical residents and founded GlobalRadZambia, which comprises the first radiology residency in Zambia and utilizes the teaching talents of a group of top U.S. radiologists she recruited.
+The success of this initiative led her to launch GlobalMedEd.
 Inc., a nonprofit organization for international radiology training.
-Its initial project is GlobalRadZambia, which comprises the first radiology residency in Zambia and utilizes the teaching talents of a group of top U.S. radiologists she recruited.

 Read the full bios.